Alfonzitos/Atoms/README.md

-3D simulation of the hydrogen atoms orbitals using openGL
+3D simulation of the hydrogen atoms orbitals using openGL <br>
 ![Demo](demo.gif)